karwester/karwester.github.io/_posts/2024-03-19-wikidataAndWarHistory.md

 </div>

 ---
 While Wikidata is a cool place to get data on anything and I'm planning to use it again, it didn't work so well in this case.
 Since then I've come across a [great analysis](https://ourworldindata.org/war-and-peace) of global war data by OurWorldInData.
-The authors explain how complex getting data on war is and do a great job of presenting what we know so far.
-Most of their analyses rely on data from 1800 and later, so it would be interesting to investigate wars in older times.
+The authors explain how complex getting data on war is and do a good job of presenting what we know so far.
+Most of their analyses rely on data from 1800 and later, so it would be interesting to investigate wars that happened before that.